Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

-"The Doctor, almighty, logical, scientific Time Lord reads a children's book series about magic?"
+"The Doctor, logical, scientific Time Lord, reads a children's book series about magic?"
 Jack teased.

-"Yes I do, and I resent your shock, Harkness," the Doctor sniffed.
+"Yes I do, and I resent your shock, Harkness."

-"Did you read the seventh one?"
-Rose added, pouring steaming water into his tea mug and quickly taking the tea bag out.
+"Don't spoil it," Rose said sharply, pouring steaming water into his tea mug and quickly taking the tea bag out.
 She knew he liked his tea weak as well?
-"Was by far the best."
+"The seventh one hasn't come out yet."

-"It was!" the Doctor said gleefully, agreeing with her all the way.
+"It was!" the Doctor said gleefully.
 Leaving out the fact that he'd cried while reading the part where Fred Weasley died, he added, "Perfect way to end the series.
 Rowling's a bloody brilliant woman."

-Rose beamed at him while adding a dash of milk and one teaspoon of sugar to his tea.
+Rose scowled at him while adding a dash of milk and one teaspoon of sugar to his tea.
 She knew that's how he took his tea too?
-'What the sodden hell', he wanted to say.

-"Thanks," he said instead, when Rose handed him his mug.
+"Thanks," he said, when Rose handed him his mug.

 "So, where are we going today?"
-Rose asked eagerly, plopping down back in her seat and taking yet another gulp from her rapidly cooling mug.
+Rose asked, plopping down back in her seat and taking yet another gulp from her rapidly cooling mug.

 The Doctor tried not to lean towards her, as she was doing, but before he could answer her Jack complained, "Breakfast first, then running for our lives, 'kay?"

-Rose scowled but obediently sat back in her chair, commenting with a pout, "You're burning the eggs."
+Rose scowled but sat back in her chair.
+"You're burning the eggs."

 A pause.
 "Fuck."

-They finished their breakfast, Jack taking his sweet time just to piss Rose off, as she'd hurriedly tossed back her eggs and was bouncing impatiently on the jump seat now.
-The Doctor grinned at her, affection and adoration washing over him at the clear fact that she enjoyed this life, running for her life, floating round in space with a broken old man and a pervert in a time-and-space travelling box.
+They finished their breakfast, Jack taking his sweet time just to annoy Rose, as she'd hurriedly tossed back her eggs and was bouncing impatiently on the jump seat now.
+The Doctor grinned at her, adoration washing over him at the clear fact that she enjoyed this life, running away from danger, floating around in space with a broken old man and a pervert in a time and space-travelling box.
 Jack finally strolled into the console room, ignoring Rose's pointed glare for making her wait.

-"Welcome, Rose Tyler and Jack Harkness, to Ilzay!" the Doctor burst out happily, opening the TARDIS doors and tossing one leather-clad arm out in a sweep.
+"Welcome, Rose Tyler and Jack Harkness, to Ilzay!" the Doctor burst out, opening the TARDIS doors and tossing one leather-clad arm out in a dramatic sweep.

-The planet was painted with cool colours— the grass was light lavender, the sky an odd mix of cobalt blue and indigo, and the leaves on the trees were such a dark green they looked almost black.
+The planet seemed to be painted with cool colours— the grass was light lavender, the sky a streaky mix of cobalt blue and indigo, and the leaves on the trees were such a dark green they looked almost black.
 The mushrooms and insects were glowing fluorescent blues and greens.
 Rose stepped out of the TARDIS and let out a pleased laugh, twirling in a circle.
-The Doctor's proud beam melted once again into that silly, smitten grin as he watched her.
+The Doctor's proud expression melted once again into a silly, smitten grin as he watched her.
 Clad in a TARDIS blue outfit, she looked almost like a native Ilzaya.
 Well, minus the form-fitting jeans and vest top.

 "So, Doc, what's the sitch here in Pandora?"
 Jack quipped, and Rose snorted.